top of page

 Director

-Created in 1966, ANTOR-JAPAN is the association of foreign tourist representatives.
-ANTOR-JAPAN aims at strengthening the growth of outbound tourism from Japan to the world through cooperation with the travel trade.
+Established in 1966, ANTOR-Japan serves as the association of foreign tourist representatives in Japan, with a mission to strengthen the growth of outbound tourism from Japan to the world through close collaboration with the travel trade.
+While tourism is undeniably a significant global industry, it holds a unique and vital role beyond economics.

 ANTOR-JAPAN